Toward Temporal Attribution Analytics in Dataflows: Temporal Provenance Indexing

-\textbf{Provenance Encoding.} Each state maintains provenance information that identifies which source vertices contributed to the current buffer and when these contributions occurred.
-In our representation, provenance is encoded as tuples of the form (origin, timestamp, quantity), indicating that a specific quantity originated from a particular vertex at a given time (or time interval).
-For instance, in state $s_2$ of Figure~\ref{fig:overview}(c), we encode: $(M_1, t=3, 450)$, $(M_2, t=3, 775)$, $(M_3, t=3, 775)$.
-This encoding allows us to trace the lineage of quantities back through the network while maintaining a compact representation.
-When quantities are aggregated from multiple sources, we maintain separate provenance entries for each contributing origin.
-When a vertex transfers quantities outward, we update the provenance of remaining buffer accordingly, preserving the origin information while adjusting quantities to reflect what remains.
+\textbf{Attribution Computation.} Each state maintains attribution information that captures how much each of the states at previous operators contributes to the current quantity at the state.
+Attribution can be computed by BFS along these state-to-state links.
+We may also explicitly propagate attribution information at states as tuples of the form (origin, time, quantity), indicating that a specific quantity originated from a particular source vertex at a given time (or time interval).
+This allows us to know the origins/sources of quantities back through the network and their attribution in a compact representation.
+When a vertex transfers quantities outward, we propagate and update the corresponding attribution data.

-\textbf{Index Structure.} The temporal provenance index organizes states chronologically for each vertex, enabling efficient retrieval of buffer content and provenance at any query time.
+\textbf{Index Structure.} The temporal attribution index (TAI) organizes states chronologically for each vertex, enabling efficient time-based retrieval of their buffered quantities and attribution data.
 For a given vertex $v$ and time $t$, we can locate the relevant state using a B-tree over the temporal sequence of states, as they are naturally ordered by time.
-For example, to query $W_1$'s provenance at $t=3.5$, we perform search over its state sequence and retrieve state $s_2$, which covers the interval $[3,4)$.
-The index supports different query types (e.g., ``What is the provenance at time $t$?'' or ``How did provenance evolve between $t_1$ and $t_2$?'').
-Index maintenance occurs incrementally as new interactions arrive in the TIN stream.
-When an interaction modifies a vertex's buffer, we close the current state and create a new one, updating both the buffer quantity and the provenance information based on the interaction's source, destination, time, and transferred quantity.
+For example, to query $W_1$'s attribution at $t=3.5$, we perform search over its state sequence and retrieve state $s_2$, which covers the interval $[3,4)$.
+The index should support different query types (e.g., ``How much did each source contribute at time $t$?'' or ``How did attribution evolve between $t_1$ and $t_2$?'').
+Temporal attribution queries use TAI to find the state(s) of the target vertex that satisfy the temporal query predicate and then (temporally) join them with the states of adjacent vertices along the dataflow.
+Index maintenance occurs incrementally as new TIN interactions take place.
+When an interaction modifies a vertex's buffer, we close the current state and create a new one, updating both the buffer quantity and the attribution information based on the interaction.